airbnb/javascript/README.md

   - [19.6](#whitespace--chains) Use indentation when making long method chains (more than 2 method chains).
 Use a leading dot, which emphasizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](https://eslint.org/docs/rules/no-whitespace-before-property)

+    > @ZORO NOTE: Only to be implemented if auto-formatting or minimum effort is possible.

     ```javascript
     // bad
     $('#items').find('.selected').highlight().end().find('.open').updateCount();